INTERNAL AUDIT UNIT (IA)

 EDUCATION AND/OR TRAINING OF INTERNAL AUDIT UNIT

-- Assisting the President Director and Board of Commissioners in supervision by operationally defining the planning, implementation, or monitoring of audit results.
+- Assisting the President Director and the BOC in supervision by operationally outlining the planning, implementation, and monitoring of audit results.

-- Analyzing and assessing finance, accounting, operations, and other activities through audit.
+- Analyzing and assessing finance, accounting, operations, and other activities through audits.

-- Identifying all opportunities to improve and increase efficient use of resources and funds.
+- Identifying all opportunities to improve and increase the efficient of resource and funds.

-- Providing suggestions for improvements and objective information about the activities examined in all management activities.
+- Providing suggestions for improvement and objective information on audited activities across all management activities.

-- Preparing and implementing an annual audit plan based on a comprehensive risk assessment-based methodology.
-The annual audit plan and budget allocation are approved by the President Director and the Board of Commissioners by taking into account recommendations from the Audit Committee.
+- Preparing and implementing an annual audit plan based on a comprehensive risk assessment methodology.
+The annual audit plan and budget allocation are approved by the President Director and the BOC, considering the recommendations of the Audit Committee.

 - Collaborating with the Audit Committee.

-- Testing and evaluating the implementation of internal control and risk management systems in accordance with company policies.
+- Testing and evaluating the implementation of internal controls and risk management systems in accordance with company policy.

-- Executing audit activities and providing assessments on the efficiency and effectiveness in finance, accounting, operations, human resources, marketing, information technology, and other activities.
+- Executing audit activities and providing assessments on the efficiency and effectiveness of finance, accounting, operations, human resources, marketing, information technology, and other activities.

-- Providing suggestions for improvement and objective information regarding activities examined at all levels of management.
+- Provide recommendations for improvement and objective information on audited activities at all management levels.

-- Preparing and submitting audit reports to the President Director and the Board of Commissioners.
-As well as preparing internal audit reports related to the implementation of the fulfillment of sharia principles and submitting them to the President Director, Board of Commissioners, and Sharia Supervisory Board.
+- Preparing and submitting audit reports to the President Director and the BOC.
+Prepare IA reports related to the implementation of sharia principles and submit them to the President Director, the BOC, and the Sharia Supervisory Board (SSB).

-- Periodically reporting to the Board of Directors and Board of Commissioners through the Audit Committee regarding the objectives, authority, and responsibilities, as well as the performance of IA activities compared to the plans.
-Reporting also includes exposing significant risks and control issues.
+- Periodically report to the BOD and BOC through the Audit Committee on the objectives, authorities, and responsibilities, as well as the performance of IA activities compared to planning.
+Reporting also includes significant risk exposures and control issues.

-- Preparing semester reports on the Implementation Report and Internal Audit Results to OJK for a summary of audit activities and significant audit findings no later than 1 month after the end of the period.
+- Preparing semester reports of the audit implementation and audit results to OJK on the summary of audit activities and significant audit findings no later than 1 (one) month after the end of the audit period.

-- Monitoring the implementation of follow-up on audit findings and recommendations.
-All significant audit findings will remain in "open" status until the findings are resolved.
-This includes informing the Audit Committee regarding Management Acceptance of Risk.
+- Monitor the implementation of follow-up on audit findings and recommendations.
+All significant audit findings will remain in “open” status until they are resolved.
+This includes reporting to the Audit Committee regarding management acceptance of risk.

-- Informing the status of corrective actions regarding audit findings and audit recommendations to the Board of Directors and Board of Commissioners through the Audit Committee.
+- Inform the status of corrective actions regarding audit findings and audit recommendations to the BOD and BOC through the Audit Committee.

-- Informing the Anti-Fraud Management unit about indications of fraud discovered by the IA.
+- Inform the Anti-Fraud Management Unit about indications of fraud discovered by the IA.

-- Preparing measurements to assess the success of performance and achievement of IA goals.
+- Preparing measurements to assess the success of the IA performance and achievement of its objectives.

 - Preparing and storing adequate audit working papers in accordance with applicable regulations.

-- Implementing and delivering Quality Assurance and Improvement Programs (QAIP) which covers all aspects of IA activities.
-The QAIP includes evaluating IA compliance with the definition of Internal Audit and Standards, as well as evaluating whether the auditor implements the code of ethics.
-QAIP also assesses the efficiency and effectiveness of IA activities and identifies opportunities for improvement.
+- Implement and delivering Quality Assurance and Improvement Programs (QAIP) covering all aspects of IA activities.
+The QAIP includes an evaluation of Internal IA compliance with the definition of internal audit and Standards, as well as an evaluation of whether auditors implement the code of ethics.
+The QAIP also assesses the efficiency and effectiveness of IA activities and identifies opportunities for improvement.

-- Reporting specifically to OJK regarding IA's findings that may significantly disrupt CIMB Niaga's business continuity.
-Reports must be submitted no later than three days after discovery.
+- Report specifically to the OJK any IA findings that could significantly disrupt CIMB Niaga’s business continuity.
+The report must be submitted no later than 3 (three) days after discovery.

 - Reporting to OJK regarding the results of the external review containing opinions on IA’s work result and compliance with PFAIB, as well as improvements that can be made.